Ultrastrong light-matter interaction in a multimode photonic crystal: Nonperturbative transport of a single photon

 The coupling between the impurity and its environment is characterized by the spontaneous emission rate $\Gamma_1$ of the artificial atom into the photonic crystal waveguide.
-To quantify this rate of energy exchange, we fit the transmission spectrum at the flux sweet spot (\Figref{fig:2}b) to the model of a two-level system coupled to a one-dimensional waveguide.
-In the weak-driving limit, the transmission coefficient is given by $T(\omega) = 1 - \frac{1}{2}\Gamma_1/(\Gamma_2 + i\Delta)$~\cite{Astafiev_Science2010, Peropadre_NJP2013}, where $\Gamma_1$ is the total emission rate, $\Gamma_2$ is the decoherence rate, and $\Delta = \omega_{p} - \varepsilon_{01}$ is the detuning of the probe tone.
+To quantify this rate of energy exchange, we fit the transmission spectrum at the flux sweet spot (\Figref{fig:2}c) to the model of a two-level system coupled to a one-dimensional waveguide.
+In the weak-driving limit, the transmission coefficient is given by $T(\omega) = 1 - \frac{1}{2}\Gamma_1/(\Gamma_2 + i\Delta)$~\cite{Astafiev_Science2010, Peropadre_NJP2013}, where $\Gamma_2$ is the decoherence rate, and $\Delta = \omega - \varepsilon_{01}$ is the detuning of the probe tone.
 From this simple model, we estimate a spontaneous emission rate $\Gamma_1/2\pi\simeq 6.18\,\text{GHz}$.
-This places our platform in the many-body regime, a combination of multi-mode and ultrastrong regimes.
-The multimode aspect is supported by the coupling rate exceeding the lattice mode spacing $\Gamma_1>\delta\omega_k$~\cite{Meiser_PRA2006, Kuzmin_npj2019}, while the ultrastrong signature is justified by the coupling being a significant fraction of the qubit frequency $\Gamma_1/\omega_{01} \simeq 0.85$~\cite{Diaz_NatPhys2017}.
-We quantify this coupling regime in terms of $\Gamma_1$ since it is readily available from the transmission spectrum, but similar conditions can be written in terms of the Rabi coupling strength $g_{01}$~\cite{Peropadre_PRL2013}.
-This presents a picture of an impurity simultaneously exchanging excitations with many environmental modes, involving interaction processes that do not conserve the total number of particles.
-While this regime of light-matter interaction is still under active investigation and has thus far been discussed in linear waveguide models~\cite{Meiser_PRA2006, Goldstein_PRL2103,Gheeraert_PRA2018}, we put forward a different picture that highlights the ultrastrong coupling physics and correlated nature in our structured multimode system.
+This places our platform in the many-body regime, a combination of multi-mode and ultrastrong regimes, where the impurity is simultaneously exchanging excitations with many environmental modes ($\Gamma_1>\delta\omega_k$~\cite{Meiser_PRA2006, Kuzmin_npj2019}), and the interaction processes do not conserve the total number of particles ($\Gamma_1/\omega_{01} \simeq 0.85$~\cite{Diaz_NatPhys2017}).
+We characterize this system in terms of $\Gamma_1$ since it is readily available from the transmission spectrum, but similar conditions can be written for the coupling strength $g_{01}$~\cite{Peropadre_PRL2013}.
+Thus far we have quantified this regime of light-matter interaction using a linear waveguide model~\cite{Meiser_PRA2006, Goldstein_PRL2103, Gheeraert_PRA2018}, where the fit accuracy in \Figref{fig:2}c is limited by the discrete mode structure.
+Nevertheless, the central observations presented in the remainder of this work offer a different physical picture that highlights the ultrastrong coupling physics and correlated nature in our structured multimode system.